Food

 On the table, refined oils have higher smoke points.
 Refining is like pasteurizing milk or fruit juices.
 To elevate the smoke point, manufacturers use industrial-level refinement processes like bleaching, filtering, and high-temperature heating to extract and eliminate extraneous compounds.

-For more natural flavor, people choose unrefined oils.
+For a more natural flavor, people choose unrefined oils.
 Generally speaking, for better heat resistance, cooks choose refined oils.
 Unrefined oils impart more flavor.

 Most flavorful oils are expeller-pressed, costly, have a shorter shelf life, and are less common on supermarket shelves.
-This explains why some people rave over bread with (unrefined) olive oil while to others (refined) olive oil tastes greasy.
+This explains why some people rave over bread with (unrefined) olive oil, while to others (refined) olive oil tastes greasy.

 Cooking With Fats

 Fat content affects cooking oil selection.
-Some fats have positive health benefits while others do not.
+Some fats have positive health benefits, while others do not.
 Omega-6 polyunsaturated fat is an essential fatty acid that our bodies need, but cannot make.
 The more unsaturated fats there are, the more quickly they go rancid.

 There is some controversy with coconut oil since it is a saturated fat.
 Though many urge us to use saturated fats with caution, research has explored coconut oil’s beneficial use.
-Coconut oil contains medium-chain fatty acids or medium-chain triglycerides (also known as MCTs) that may not become stored within fat cells like long-chain fatty acids.
+Coconut oil contains medium-chain fatty acids or medium-chain triglycerides (also known as MCTs) that may not be stored within fat cells like long-chain fatty acids.
 Unrefined imparts coconut flavor.
 Refined has no scent.

 Replacing saturated fats with polyunsaturated or monounsaturated fats is good for the heart because it decreases the levels of LDL (“bad”) cholesterol and as well as fats in the blood called triglycerides, both of which are risk factors for heart disease.
 For extensive charts about cooking oil fats, visit the Skills You Need website.
 This information should help you to cook A Bit More Healthy.
 Now, which oils do you plan to add to your shelves?